Here’s Why Sebum Actually Good for SkinJanuary 11, 2022

-If you have oily skin, you might try everything in your power to get rid of every drop of oil on your face, but your skin actually needs a certain amount of natural oils to stay moisturized.
+If you have oily skin, you might try everything in your power to get rid of every drop of oil on your face, but your skin actually needs a certain amount of it to stay moisturized.
 That oil is called sebum.
-H To give us the lowdown on sebum, why your skin needs it and how to control it when your skin produces too much, we consulted with Dr. Alicia Zalka, a board-certified dermatologist based in Connecticut.
+To give us the lowdown on sebum, why your skin needs it and how to control it when your skin produces too much, we consulted with Dr. Alicia Zalka, a board-certified dermatologist based in Connecticut.

 What Is Sebum?

 “Sebum is a waxy substance made up of fats that is produced by sebaceous glands of the skin,” says Dr. Zalka.
 It helps lubricate the skin to make it feel softer and moisturized.
 Dr. Zalka explains that the number and size of sebaceous glands vary, but they are most commonly found on the forehead, chin and scalp.

 Why Your Skin Needs Sebum

 “The desired function of sebum is the maintenance of the skin barrier function,” says Dr. Zalka.
 “It allows the skin to retain moisture while preventing invasion from outside irritants.”
 It also acts as a protective coating that helps prevent dryness and reduce the appearance of aging, all while keeping your skin moisturized.

 How Much Sebum Is Normal?